Soundbytes/theme_supermint/docs/source/03a-theme-options.rst

-.. index:: Option; Theme
+.. index:: Option; theme

 =============
 Theme Options
 =============
  Here you will find all options available in the theme option page of Supermint with an explanation, type and default value (with the base preset).

+.. index:: Option; theme-layout

 ******
 Layout
 ******

  For each page of the site play with these options to fine tune design details as optional Area, Boxed layout, Side-bar size.

 -----